 About the Conference

-The 11th Prairie Conservation and Endangered Species Conference is a forum to discuss the latest issues, information, research and trends in prairie landscape and species conservation.
-The conference is held every three years in a Canadian Prairie Provinces.
+The 12th Prairie Conservation and Endangered Species Conference will be a forum to discuss the latest issues, information, research and trends in the conservation of prairie landscapes, species, and species at risk.
+The conference is held every three years in a Canadian Prairie Province.

-The participants will include decision-makers, researchers, field personnel, consultants, industry representatives, volunteers, representatives from the public sector, NGOs, Aboriginal groups, private organizations, and community and farm-based organizations.
-All have an interest in conservation in the Great Plains region.
-An estimated 400 delegates are expected to attend.
+The participants will include decision-makers, researchers, academics, field personnel, consultants, industry representatives, volunteers, representatives from the public sector, NGOs, Indigenous groups, provincial and federal environment and natural resource department staff, private organizations, community and farm-based organizations and interested individuals.
+It's estimated approximately 300 delegates are expected to attend.

 - Two days of plenary and break-out sessions